"It's that time of the month," but it doesn't have to be all that bad.

 Improve your mood and sleep: Serotonin, a hormone involved in sleep, appetite, and mood regulation, decreases in this phase.

-Eat foods rich in tryptophan, like turkey, sesame seeds, bananas, milk, and spirulina can help you balance this hormone’s levels and sleep better.
+Eat foods rich in tryptophan, like turkey, sesame seeds, bananas, milk, and spirulina can help you sleep better.

 Ease mood swings by: eating serotonin boosters like leafy greens, tofu, eggs, cashews, almonds and pumpkin seeds.